vishnumaiea/ISL1208-RTC-Library/README.md

-void begin(); //alternate initializer bool isRtcActive(); //checks if the RTC is available on the I2C bus bool updateTime(); //update time registers from variables bool updateTime(String); //updates time registers from a formatted time string bool updateAlarmTime(); //updates alarm registers from variables bool updateAlarmTime(String); //updates alarm registers from a formatted alarm time string bool fetchTime(); //reads RTC time and alarm registers and updates the variables int getHour(); //returns the 12 format hour in DEC int getMinute(); //returns minutes in DEC
+void begin(); //alternate initializer bool isRtcActive(); //checks if the RTC is available on the I2C bus bool updateTime(); //update time registers from variables bool setTime(String); //updates time registers from a formatted time string bool updateAlarmTime(); //updates alarm registers from variables bool setAlarmTime(String); //updates alarm registers from a formatted alarm time string bool fetchTime(); //reads RTC time and alarm registers and updates the variables int getHour(); //returns the 12 format hour in DEC int getMinute(); //returns minutes in DEC